ronnierap/kreate-kube/README.md

 kreate -h          # show help info kreate version     # show the version

-kreate files   # kreate all files based on the konfig.yaml in the current directory kreate         # The same (files is the default command)
+kreate files   # kreate all files based on the `kreate*.konf` file in the current directory kreate         # The same (files is the default command)

 kreate diff    # kreate output that shows differences between the kreate and a real kubernetes cluster